RoboCupAtHomeJP/AtHome2024/rules/OPL/cml_en.md

 **Time Limit**: 7 minutes

-> [!NOTE]
-> Although the same competition and rules are adopted from the Education League, a different scoring method is used for differentiation.

 ## Focus

 This task focuses on finger-pointing recognition, manipulation, mapping and navigation in known and unknown environments, human-following, voice dialogue, task planning, etc.